consiglionazionaledellericerche/jscontact-tools/README.md

 <a name="jscontact-compliance"></a>
 ## JSContact Compliance

-This version is compliant with JSContact specification version -08 and JSContact-vCard mapping version -07.
+This jscontact-tools version is compliant with JSContact specification version -08 and JSContact-vCard mapping version -07.

 <a name="references"></a>
 ## References